A Linear-Time Variational Integrator for Multibody Systems: Background

 \section{Background}

 Our work is built on the concepts of discrete mechanics and variational integrators.
-In this section, we will briefly describe the standard formulation of discrete mechanics and a reformulation using Lie group representation for a single rigid body.
+In this section, we will briefly describe the standard formulation of discrete mechanics \cite{johnson2009scalable}, followed by a reformulation using the Lie group representation for the Special Euclidean group $\SEthree$ of rigid body motions \cite{kobilarov2011discrete}.